1Paint/GroupMe-Chat-History/README.md

 get_chat_history
 =======

 **'get_chat_history'** is an application that can retrieve and download the chat histories of GroupMe users.
-Two versions of the application exists:
+Three versions of the application exists:
 * **get_chat_history.py** - interacts with the user with a windowed GUI.
 * **get_chat_history_console.py** - interacts with the user via the command line or console.
+Run this script if you have Python but not PyQt4.
+* **get_chat_history.exe** - an executable file that can be run by itself.
+Download and extract the .zip file in the 'executable' folder if you do not have Python or PyQt4.

 Preview
 -------